Belarus

 RECENT DEVELOPMENTS:

 In January 2025 Belarus held presidential elections widely condemned by international observers as neither free nor fair.
 Conducted in an atmosphere of severe repression and intimidation, the election resulted in President Lukashenko securing a seventh term.
-In response, the EU expanded sanctions in March, targeting an additional 25 individuals and seven entities, including the Central Election Commission.
 Following the election, authorities intensified repression against political opponents, civil society and independent media.
 Human Rights Watch has documented widespread arbitrary arrests, forced disappearances and torture of detainees.

-UN Special Procedures, OHCHR and the UN Committee on the Elimination of Discrimination against Women have repeatedly raised alarm over the inhumane conditions endured by female political prisoners, including overcrowding, poor hygiene, lack of medical care and punitive measures such as solitary confinement, public humiliation, incitement of violence and sexual violence.
+UN Special Procedures, OHCHR and the UN Committee on the Elimination of Discrimination against Women have repeatedly raised alarm over the inhumane conditions endured by female political prisoners, including punitive measures such as solitary confinement, public humiliation, incitement of violence and sexual violence.
 In May a group of UN Special Procedures reported ongoing cruel, inhuman and degrading treatment in women’s correctional colonies, particularly affecting women convicted in connection to the 2020 protests.

-Despite recent waves of presidential pardons, the overall number of people unjustly imprisoned remains high, with the Viasna Human Rights Centre reporting 1,175 political prisoners currently in custody.
-The UN Special Rapporteur on the situation of human rights in Belarus stated that the pardons have sometimes been accompanied by new human rights violations, such as forcing prisoners to make propaganda videos or sign cooperation agreements with the KGB to secure their release.
+Despite recent waves of presidential pardons for hundreds of political prisoners, the overall number of unjustly imprisoned individuals remains high.
+The Viasna Human Rights Centre reports at least 1,255 currently in custody, many facing ill-treatment and incommunicado confinement.
+According to the UN Special Rapporteur on the situation of human rights in Belarus, some pardons have been accompanied by new violations, including forcing prisoners to record propaganda videos or sign cooperation agreements with the KGB to secure their release.
+Several released individuals have also been deported and stripped of their passports, leaving them at risk of statelessness.

 ANALYSIS: